Posts Tagged by New York

 What It’s Like

-Niagara Falls, Ontario feels glitzy, but livelier in comparison, with flashy arcades, oddball museums and dozens of chain restaurants on Clifton Hill and Lundys Lane (where all the action is, aside from Niagara Falls).
+Niagara Falls, Ontario feels glitzy, and livelier in comparison, with flashy arcades, oddball museums and dozens of chain restaurants on Clifton Hill, Lundy’s Lane and Victoria Avenue (where all the action is, aside from the actual Falls).
 Niagara Falls, Ontario also offers more tourist-centric attractions, including its own version of New York’s Maid of the Mist.

-Hornblower Niagara Cruises Hornblower is Canada’s Maid of the Mist.
+Hornblower is Canada’s Maid of the Mist.
 It takes riders right to Horseshoe Falls.
 The company has a catamaran that holds up to 700 people, but families can also elect to ride a private charter (150 people).
 You’ll get a bright red rain poncho, but still plan to get wet!
 This boat ride is one of the most exciting experiences of all.
 Don’t miss it!

 Every city’s tower and observation deck is advertised to offer the “best views,” but sometimes, those views aren’t really views at all.
 That’s not the case at Skylon Tower, which rises 775 feet to provide vistas of Niagara Falls in New York and Canada.
 It also offers two restaurants.